Browse FINRA SIE & Series Exam Guides

 Is there an exemption for Series 162?

-As of April 14, 2026, FINRA states that a candidate who has passed CFA Level I may be exempt from Part II (Series 162).
-Confirm the live FINRA wording before relying on that in your own path.
+FINRA’s current outline states that a candidate who has passed CFA Level I may be exempt from Part II (Series 162).
+Confirm the live FINRA wording and required evidence before relying on that in your own path.

 When should I switch from drills to mixed sets?